Matua Mahasangha

-Matua-mahasangha believe in Swayam-Dikshiti ("Self-Realisation") through the chanting of Harinaam, i.e., chanting the Holy name of God Hari.
-Harichand stressed the congressional chanting of Lord's name kirtan as the sole means to Mukti.
-His followers in 19th century were enchanted by congregational chanting of Lord Hari, which in Bengali called 'hariname matuara' giving the sect current name 'Matua'.
-So anyone who has faith in the Darshan or Philosophy of God Harichand belongs to the Matua-mahasangha.
+Members of the Matua Mahasangha believe in Swayam-Dikshiti ("Self-Realisation") through harinaam, the chanting of the holy name of Hari (God).
+Harichand stressed the congressional chanting of God's name as the sole means to mukti (liberation).
+In Bengali, this is known as hariname matoara, giving rise to the name "Matua".

 History

 Harichand Thakur was born to a peasant family belonging to the Namasudra community.
 According to historian Sekhar Bandyopadhyay, Thakur "experienced atma darshan or self revelation, through which he realized that he was the incarnation of God himself, born in this world to bring salvation to the downtrodden".
 Reforming Vaishnava devotionalism, he established the Matua sect of Hinduism.
 The sect was centered in Thakur's ancestral village, Orakandi, Faridpur, Bengal Presidency (now in Bangladesh).
 Their most sacred shrines are located there.

-A Matua Mahasangha (Matua Federation) was formed by an adherenet before 1915 to organize devotees.
+The Matua Mahasangha ("Matua Federation") was formed by adherents of Harichand's philosophy before 1915 to organize devotees.
 In the early 1930s, Pramatha Ranjan Thakur, great-grandson of Harichand Thakur, rejuvenated the organization.
-It started an ashram in the Labanchora neighborhood of Khulna.
-After Partition in 1947, large numbers of Matua migrants settled in West Bengal, India.
-Pramatha Ranjan Thakur was among them.
+He started an ashram in the Labanchora neighborhood of Khulna, Bangladesh.
+After the partition of India in 1947, large numbers of Matua migrants settled in West Bengal, India, Pramatha Ranjan Thakur among them.
 He founded the town of Thakurnagar, which became the new headquarters of the Matua Mahasangha.